flrs/caiso_wind_forecast/README.md

 [`db_pull_weather_data_raw_20201208.csv`](./data/raw/db_pull_weather_data_raw_20201208.csv) has been extracted from [DarkSky](https://darksky.net) and is subject to its [Terms of Use](https://darksky.net/tos), allowing use only for "personal, non-commercial purposes".

+For the [social preview picture](./docs/social_picture.png), the California bear is from [Vecteezy.com](https://www.vecteezy.com/free-vector/california-bear).
+The R Logo is used in its original form under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/), and is (C) 2016 by The R Foundation.
+The Modeltime logo is taken from the [Modeltime GitHub repository](https://github.com/business-science/modeltime/blob/37c8bf2e177e1094043986a9bb7d9ae9a8a70da1/man/figures/logo.png) and is subject to the [MIT License](https://github.com/business-science/modeltime/blob/37c8bf2e177e1094043986a9bb7d9ae9a8a70da1/LICENSE.md).